mmistakes/minimal-mistakes/_posts/2017-12-11-pricing-csv-upload.md

 Markup: A markup, in percent (ie. 120) or dollars (ie. 5) Markup Type: Specify if markup is percent or dollars

 Do not include headers in your CSV file.
-If the upload fails, doulbe check the format.
+If the upload fails, double check the format.

 If you need any help loading in price lists, email [support@convictional.com](mailto:support@convictional.com)